Skip to content

 Frequently Asked Questions

-The Notice of Resolution is to tell you about the proposed settlement of an EEOC Class Complaint, Fogg v.
+The Notice of Resolution is to tell you about the proposed settlement of an EEOC Class Complaint, Hedgepeth v.
 Garland, brought on behalf of all current and former African American Deputy U.S. Marshals who claim they were subjected to United States Marshals Service (“USMS”) policies and practices regarding promotions under the Merit Promotion Process, Management Directed Reassignments, and Headquarter Division assignments, and all African American current and former Deputy U.S. Marshals, Detention Enforcement Officers, and applicants never employed who claim they were subjected to USMS policies and practices for hiring and recruitment of Deputy U.S. Marshal positions from January 23, 1994, to November 27, 2023.

 The Notice of Resolution was mailed to you because you may be a member of the group of people affected, called the “class.”
 The notice gives you a summary of the terms of the proposed settlement agreement, explains what rights Class Members have, and helps Class Members make informed decisions about what action to take.